For info on the thematic structure, see the introduction page.

 12.175 second attack: Hector refuses Polydamas' advice

 Here, a clear example of Homer's technique to set at rest the hearts of a fiercely chauvinistic audience.
-In the middle of a great disaster for the Achaeans, he tells them it will be alright in the end and they are really fighting bravely.
+In the middle of a great disaster for the Achaians, he tells them it will be alright in the end and they are really fighting bravely.
 Polydamas is right of course, seers always are in the Iliad, but Hector is also right: it is now or never, they are committed.
 No buts now.

 13.1 Idomeneus and Poseidon

 A god and a man get most of the focus here.
 Idomeneus is a high aristocrat, claiming Minos himself as his ancestor.
 Poseidon is the brother of Zeus, grandfather of Nestor, founding father of the Neleids who play an important role in Greek history.
 Both are therefore very high on the aristocracy scale.
 Patrocles is nobody on this scale, a therapon of Achilles i.e. a common Greek soldier.
 The balancing theme about Patrocles and Apollo (Il 15.220) is clearly about the lower ranks.
 Apollo is a god, it is true, but a nothos, born out of wedlock.
-See Il 21.435, 'Apollo will not fight Poseidon'.
+See Il 21.435, "Apollo will not fight Poseidon".

 13.1 Idomeneus' aristeia

 Curiously, it is Poseidon who gets the introduction to the aristeia.
 This aristeia itself is a remarkable piece.
 It has hardly any fighting in it, only exhortation and description of the to and fro of battle.
-Their battle appears to consist mostly of 'encouraging others' and it makes me suspect that it is meant as a kind of caricature.
+Their battle appears to consist mostly of "encouraging others" and it makes me suspect that it is meant as a kind of caricature.

 13.169 death of Poseidon's grandson